hashicorp/terraform/website/source/docs/providers/google/index.html.markdown

   retrieving this file are below.
 Credentials may be blank if you are running Terraform from a GCE instance with a properly-configured [Compute Engine Service Account](https://cloud.google.com/compute/docs/authentication).
-This can also be specified with the `GOOGLE_CREDENTIALS` shell environment variable.
+This can also be specified with the `GOOGLE_CREDENTIALS` or `GOOGLE_CLOUD_KEYFILE_JSON` shell environment variable, containing the contents of the credentials file.

 * `project` - (Required) The ID of the project to apply any resources to.
 This can also be specified with the `GOOGLE_PROJECT` shell environment variable.